The Ducati 899 Panigale maintenance schedule and service intervals — sourced from the owner’s manual.

 General Information on the Ducati 899 Panigale

-The Ducati 899 Panigale was a really special motorcycle that was only produced for a couple of years.
+The Ducati 899 Panigale is a really special motorcycle that was only produced for a couple of years.

-The 899 Panigale replaced the earlier 848 Panigale.
-It was pretty different.
-It wasn’ tjust the larger engine (898cc vs the earlier 848cc), but the styling changes were pretty obvious too — re-introducing a double-sided swing-arm for the smaller “middleweight” Ducati superbikes.
+The 899 Panigale replaced the earlier Ducati 848 Superbike.
+It is pretty different.
+It isn’t just the larger engine (898cc vs the earlier 849cc), but the styling changes were pretty obvious too — re-introducing a double-sided swing-arm for the smaller “middleweight” Ducati superbikes.

-The Ducati 899 Panigale also has a whole host of rider aids, like traction control, ride modes, and Ducati’s cornering ABS — which Ducati had very early on its superbikes (eat your heart out, Yamaha R1!).
+The Ducati 899 Panigale also has a whole host of ride-by-wire rider aids, like traction control, ride modes, and ABS — but not yet cornering ABS (this would come in later motorcycles only, like the Ducati Panigale V2).

-The 899 Panigale was (or is, if you have one now) a very rideable superbike compared to the earlier, more raw 848.
-Even the later 959 Panigale was more aggressive.
-Its wet weight is only 425 pounds (less than 200 kg), after all — which on a superbike makes it very easy to ride.
+The 899 Panigale is a very rideable superbike compared to the earlier, more raw 848.
+Even the later 959 Panigale is more aggressive.
+The wet weight of the 899 Panigale is only 425 pounds (a paltry 193 kg), which puts it in the same weight category as ultra-light superbikes.

 Ducati 899 Panigale Owner’s Manual